Notable Cases

 Freeths tax provided advice on the availability and suitability of SEIS/EIS tax relief in addition to incorporating the Company and applying for SEIS and EIS advance assurance from HMRC on behalf of Company.
 Freeths also advised in relation to a structure plan for the Company as well as drafting the relevant investment documentation and liaising with investors.

-Key contacts: Adrian Hackett & Zain Hanif
+Tax advice provided by: Adrian Hackett & Zain Hanif

 Freeths tax advised on the sale by an insurance group and other shareholders of a telematics company, to a mobility intelligence provider.